WPST-TV: The FCC's verdict

 Mack and Whiteside appealed the judge's denial of their motions for acquittal, but a federal appeals court rejected the bid in September 1959, allowing the Department of Justice to proceed with its plans for a new trial.
 Appeals with the U. S. Supreme Court were rejected twice in December 1959 and January 1960, respectively, effectively forcing a retrial.
-Mack's physical and mental health, however, deteriorated to where he was admitted to the psychiatric institute at Jackson Memorial Hospital under court order on January 28, 1960, for what doctors called his "lacking in competancy[sic] and capacity to conduct his personal or other affairs and to exercise judgement" made worse by alcoholism.
+Mack's physical and mental health, however, deteriorated to the point where he was admitted to the psychiatric institute at Jackson Memorial Hospital under court order on January 28, 1960.
+Doctors cited his "lacking in competancy[sic] and capacity to conduct his personal or other affairs and to exercise judgement" made worse by alcoholism.
 Mack's father signed a petition stating that his son's mind was "wandering"; Mack had already been given psychiatric treatment twice and was hospitalized following a fall the preceding October.
-Mack's wife sued him for divorce, claiming he refused to support her and started drinking to excess.
+Mack's wife filed for divorce, claiming he refused to support her and started drinking to excess.
 Charges against Mack were dropped, allowing Whiteside to be retried separately; Whiteside was found not guilty by October.

 On June 1, the FCC heard final oral arguments in the channel 10 case, with government lawyers arguing that the license should be revoked and that WKAT and North Dade Video, for their influence, be disqualified.
 The final ruling came down on July 14, when the FCC revoked the license, gave the nod to L. B. Wilson, Inc., and set September 15 as the date for Wilson to get its station on the air, though it only granted the Cincinnati company a four-month license, primarily to allow new applicants to have a chance to make a case for channel 10 and also because Wilson's was an "award by default".
-It also went beyond Stern's recommendation by disqualifying North Dade Video over its influence efforts, which Stern had merely termed "imprudent".
+It also went beyond Stern's recommendation by disqualifying North Dade Video over its ex parte influence efforts, which Stern had merely termed "imprudent".
 Public Service Television was caught off guard; Baker refused comment, while the station manager was flying from New York to Miami when the news was released.